loveliiivelaugh/openguardian/README.md

 * Automate reasoning and task handling with `runLLM`
 * Store and retrieve memory with Qdrant + Supabase
 * Trigger actions via code, CLI, or agents
-* Build upon real infrastructure — not toy examples
+* Build upon real infrastructure

 ---

 ### 🧱 Included Services

-This project is a bundled OSS release of the core Guardian system — a modular, local-first AI infrastructure stack.
+This project is a bundled open source release of the core Guardian system — a modular, local-first AI infrastructure stack.
 It includes four key services, each designed to run independently or as part of a unified agentic automation engine.

 | Service                                          | Description                                                                                                                                                                                 |
 | ------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |